- Ph.D., Massachusetts Institute of Technology, 1961

 Bhagwati is described as one of the most creative international trade theorists of his generation and is a leader in the fight for freer trade.
 His book, Termites in the Trading System, Oxford University Press, 2008, discusses the deleterious effects of preferential trading agreements.
 His previous book, In Defense of Globalization, Oxford University Press, 2004, attracted worldwide acclaim.
 Five volumes of his scientific writings and two of his public policy essays have been published by The MIT Press.

-Professor Bhagwati writes frequently in major newspapers and magazines worldwide and has reviewed for the New York Times Book Review, Wall Street Journal, Foreign Affairs, The New Republic, and Times Literary Supplement.
-He has also appeared on TV shows including MacNeil/Lehrer NewsHour, Charlie Rose Show, BBC News, CNN, and Bloomberg Television.
+Bhagwati writes frequently in major newspapers and magazines worldwide.
+He has also appeared on television programs, including the Charlie Rose Show, CNN, and Bloomberg Television.

-A native of India, Professor Bhagwati attended Cambridge University where he graduated in 1956 with a first in Economics Tripos.
-He then continued to study at MIT and Oxford returning to India in 1961 as professor of economics at the Indian Statistical Institute and then as professor of international trade at the Delhi School of Economics.
-He returned to MIT in 1968, leaving it twelve years later as the Ford International Professor of Economics to join Columbia.
-He is married to Padma Desai, the Gladys and Ronald Harriman Professor of Comparative Economic Systems at Columbia University and a scholar of Russian and other former socialist countries’ transition problems.
-They have one daughter, Anuradha Kristina.
+A native of India, Bhagwati attended the University of Cambridge, where he graduated in 1956 with a first in economics tripos.
+He then continued to study at the Massachusetts Institute of Technology and the University of Oxford, returning to India in 1961 as professor of economics at the Indian Statistical Institute and then as professor of international trade at the Delhi School of Economics.